mobile app bar

 Javier Mendez

-For years now, fighters from the region—led by Khabib Nurmagomedov and now Islam Makhachev—have dominated the sport, courtesy of a system of discipline embedded in them through the historical and cultural landscape of Dagestan.
+Khabib Nurmagomedov, Islam Makhachev, the newly-crowned champion Magomed Ankalaev… Mendez believes there’s more to come.
+For years now, fighters from the region — led by Khabib and now Makhachev — have dominated the sport, courtesy of a system of disciplined training embedded in them through the martial culture and tradition of Dagestan.

-While discussing the card yesterday, Mendez claimed that he would not be the last either.
-“I don’t think there is any other section, other than Dagestan that has more champions right now.”, he said.
+At UFC 313 last weekend, Ankalaev became the first Dagestani light heavyweight champion of the world.
+While discussing the card, Mendez claimed he would not be the last either.
+“I don’t think there is any other section, other than Dagestan that has more champions right now,” said the coach, before stating the reasons for his belief.

-The kids would then tell DC: “Coach, we practice with you.
+Khabib, of course, took care of everything the kids and the accompanying parents needed.
+He also took a personal interest in training them.
+The kids came back and told DC: “Coach, we practice with you.
 In Dagestan, it’s training.
 It’s in the morning, it’s in the mid-day, it’s in the evening.
-You’re training all day. “
+You’re training all day.”

 Mendez experiences how good Dagestani kids are at wrestling

-While the food was being prepared, the kids started wrestling each other—completely on their own.
+While the food was being prepared, the kids started wrestling each other — completely on their own.
 “They are out there wrestling.
 They are putting their kids together, and they wrestle with each other.
 They are just going at it, and I am amazed how good they were,” Mendez recalled.

 Once they were done, the kids shook hands and went right back to enjoying the day.
+This is the Dagestani way — competition and discipline aren’t confined to the gym or fight camps.

-This is the Dagestani way—competition and discipline aren’t confined to the gym or fight camps.
 It’s this mentality that has made Dagestani fighters some of the most dominant athletes in mixed martial arts today.

 Post Edited By:Smrutisnat Jena